Curtiss F9C Sparrowhawk: Surviving aircraft

 Only one intact Sparrowhawk survives today.
-BuAer number 9056 was pending write-off at NAS Hampton Roads in 1939 when it was transferred to the Smithsonian Institution.
+Bureau of Aeronautics (BuAer) number 9056 was pending write-off at NAS Hampton Roads in 1939 when it was transferred to the Smithsonian Institution.
 In later years it had been rebuilt, using parts from the surviving F9C-2 (BuAer number 9057) and the XF9C-2 (9264).
 It was previously at the National Museum of Naval Aviation, at NAS Pensacola, and is currently displayed at the Steven F. Udvar-Hazy Center of the Smithsonian's National Air and Space Museum collection, wearing the markings of F9C-2 A9056 of USS Macon.

 The remains of a further four aircraft lie at the underwater wreck-site of the Macon; the aircraft were found in their hangar when the wreck was discovered and documented in 1990 and 1991.
-These are known to have been BuAer number 9058 - 9060.
+These are known to have been BuAer numbers 9058 to 9061.